-3.5 Privacy Information
+3.6 Privacy Information

-Providing your date of birth, language, gender, and self-identified information on the application form, CV form or Equity Diversity and Inclusion survey is optional.
-However, this information will ensure accurate identification of applicants and will assist the KFOC with statistical analysis and equity of access evaluation.
+Providing your date of birth, language and gender on the application form or CV form is optional.
+However, this information will ensure accurate identification of applicants and will assist the KFOC with statistical analysis.
 This information will NOT be transmitted to any entity external to the KFOC.
-Please note that the Equity, Diversity, and Inclusion survey will be anonymous.

-3.6 Public Information
+3.7 Public Information

-Successful applicants need to be aware that the title of their research project and lay summary may be used without notification and put into the public domain, e.g., web and news releases.
+Successful applicants need to be aware that the title of their research project and the lay summary will be used without notification and put into the public domain, e.g., web and news releases.
 Applicants are cautioned not to disclose information that could endanger a proprietary position in these sections.

-3.7 Ethical Requirements
+3.8 Ethical Requirements

-By signing and submitting applications to The Kidney Foundation of Canada, applicants undertake the responsibility to ensure any experimentation will be acceptable to the institution on ethical grounds and comply with the latest edition of Tri-Council Policy Statements: Ethical Conduct for Research Involving Humans2.
+By signing and submitting applications to The Kidney Foundation of Canada, applicants undertake the responsibility to ensure any experimentation will be acceptable to the institution on ethical grounds and comply with the latest edition of Tri-Council Policy Statement: Ethical Conduct for Research Involving Humans2.